ReactiveSets/toubkal/README.md

 #### How do you improve Productivity?

-By allowing you to describe **what** you want in a declarative style, instead of **how-the-hell** this could ever be accomplished.
+By allowing you to describe **what** you want in a declarative style, instead of **how** this could ever be accomplished.

-Figuring-out **how** this should a) work securely, b) scale and c) have best possible performances as stated above, is hard, really hard.
-So hard that there is not a single company today able to achieve that without throwing millions of dollars at the problem, and/or not struggling with bugs, bottlenecks and hard-to-work-around architecture limitations.
+Figuring-out **how** this should a) work securely, b) scale and c) have best performances as stated above, is hard, really hard.
+So hard that today the only way to achieve this is throwing millions of dollars at the problem, and/or struggling with bugs, bottlenecks and hard-to-work-around architecture limitations.

 The only thing you need to know to understand Toubkal programs is about **Toubkal Pipelets**.